finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

   },
   /**
    * Tell webpack where it should output
-   * our bundles, assets and anything else
+   * our bundles, assets, and anything else
-   * In this example it will be inside /build folder
+   * In this example, it will be inside /build folder
    * Docs: https://webpack.js.org/configuration/output/
    */
   output: {